 What are your college wardrobe must-haves?

 So there you have it, the top items that should be in every college girl’s closet.
-Of course, these are just my opinions and you might have your own ideas about this too.
-(And for more on packing for college, see our guide to the college essentials you didn’t know you needed.)
+Of course, these are just my opinions, and you might have your own ideas about this too.
+(For more on packing for college, see our guide to the college essentials you didn’t know you needed.)

-Let me know if you agree with me, or if you think something is missing by leaving a comment or sending an email!
+Let me know if you agree with me or if you think something is missing by leaving a comment!

 What are your closet essentials?
 Let me know in the comments!